History of the Hindu–Arabic numeral system

 The Hindu–Arabic numeral system is a decimal place-value numeral system that uses a zero glyph as in "205".

 Its glyphs are descended from the Indian Brahmi numerals.
-The full system emerged by the 8th to 9th centuries, and is first described outside India in Al-Khwarizmi's On the Calculation with Hindu Numerals (ca. 825), and second Al-Kindi's four-volume work On the Use of the Indian Numerals (ca. 830).
+The full system emerged by the 8th to 9th centuries, and is first described outside India in Al-Khwarizmi's On the Calculation with Hindu Numerals (ca. 825), and second Al-Kindi's four-volume work On the Use of the Indian Numerals (c.
+830).
 Today the name Hindu–Arabic numerals is usually used.

 Decimal system

 Historians trace modern numerals in most languages to the Brahmi numerals, which were in use around the middle of the 3rd century BC.
 The place value system, however, developed later.
 The Brahmi numerals have been found in inscriptions in caves and on coins in regions near Pune, Maharashtra and Uttar Pradesh in India.
 These numerals (with slight variations) were in use up to the 4th century.

 During the Gupta period (early 4th century to the late 6th century), the Gupta numerals developed from the Brahmi numerals and were spread over large areas by the Gupta empire as they conquered territory.
 Beginning around 7th century, the Gupta numerals developed into the Nagari numerals.